syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

 ## How to show overlay background always in .NET MAUI Popup?

-By default, the overlay background will not be shown around the Popup if all the `WidthRequest`, `HeightRequest`, `StartX`, and `StartY` properties are set to `SfPopup`.
-For cases where the overlay background should always be shown around the Popup, set `True` to the `SfPopup.ShowOverlayAlways` property.
+If the `WidthRequest`, `HeightRequest`, `StartX`, and `StartY` properties are all set for the SfPopup, the overlay background around the Popup will not be shown by default.
+To prevent the overlay background from showing even if these properties are not set, you can set the `SfPopup.ShowOverlayAlways` property to `False`.
+The default value of `SfPopup.ShowOverlayAlways` is `True`.

 {% tabs %}
 {% highlight xaml hl_lines="2" %}
         <sfPopup:SfPopup x:Name="popUp"
-            ShowOverlayAlways="True">
+            ShowOverlayAlways="False">
         </sfPopup:SfPopup>
 {% endhighlight %}
 {% highlight c# hl_lines="1" %}
-  popup.ShowOverlayAlways = true;
+  popup.ShowOverlayAlways = False;
 {% endhighlight %}
 {% endtabs %}